 Interfaith Trialogue Series

-Join local religious leaders and experts as they address the topic “The Challenge of Civil Discourse: Religious Passion, Extremism and the Problem of Perception” at the Oklahoma Center for Community and Justice’s 2014 Interfaith Trialogue Series in February.
+Local religious leaders and experts joined together to address the topic “The Challenge of Civil Discourse: Religious Passion, Extremism and the Problem of Perception” at the Oklahoma Center for Community and Justice’s 2014 Interfaith Trialogue Series in February.

-Dr. Gary Peluso-Verdend, president of Phillips Theological Seminary, will moderate each session.
+Dr. Gary Peluso-Verdend, president of Phillips Theological Seminary, moderated each session.
 The programs are free and open to the public.
 Donations are welcome.

 • Session 1, “The Good,” Feb.
 2, 2-4 p.m., Peace Academy, 4620 S. Irvington – Kindness.
 Empathy.
 Compassion.
 When religious passion is channeled by a true believer, it can be a powerful contributor to the common good.
 Featured speakers are: The Rev. Floyd Schoenhals, retired bishop, Evangelical Lutheran Church in America, Arkansas-Oklahoma synod; Rabbi Emeritus Charles Sherman, Temple Israel; and Sister Melek Oyludag, Islamic Society of Tulsa.
 To listen to this session, please go to this website http://publicradiotulsa.org/post/religious-passion-good-trialogue